BrainCircuitsBehaviorLab/village/docs/source/user_guide/alarms.md

-## Receiving and responding to Telegram Alarms
+## Receive and respond to Telegram Alarms

 ### Interrogate the system